As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 If you can find an authorized dealer near you, test drive an i40 and compare it to a Club Car Onward or EZGO Liberty at a similar price.
 The feature gap at the same dollar amount is significant.
 Whether that gap matters more than the Big 3's decades of proven reliability is a personal call.

 For most buyers in golf cart communities who want a daily driver loaded with tech, ICON is worth serious consideration.
-For buyers who prioritize long-term durability, parts access, and resale value above all else, stick with the established brands.
+For buyers who prioritize long-term durability, parts access, warranty transferability, and resale value above all else, stick with the established brands.

 Browse ICON models and all other brands in our dealer directory, or compare ICON head-to-head with other brands on our comparison page.